meaniebeanie22/meaniebeanie22.github.io/chapters/in-the-enemys-camp.md

 And he took another swallow of the brandy, shaking his great fair head like a man who looks forward to the worst.

+# :x jine
+related to 'jeti' (to conquer)
+# :x silverlosingcontrol
+Silver's reigns on the mutineers are starting to loosen, and their might be an attemp to remove him from his place [(the black spot again?)](/the-black-spot-again.html)
+# :x silverswinging
+Silver has already switched sides once, and he's switching again.
+This is one reason no one trusts the man!